Introduction

 1.2 Scope of This Document

-This document specifies the full cryptographic architecture of two products built on the HYVE protocol:
+This document describes the architectural design of two products built on the HYVE protocol:

 HYVE — a secure communications app for Android providing encrypted messaging, media transfer, and voice/video calls.
 No server holds any encryption key material at any time.
 All key generation occurs on-device.

-HYVEGuard — a full-device VPN for Android that captures all IP traffic via the Android VpnService TUN interface, fragments it into HYVE cells, and routes it through the HYVE relay to a trusted peer exit node.
+HYVEGuard — a full-device VPN for Android that captures all IP traffic, fragments it into HYVE cells, and routes it through the HYVE relay to a trusted peer exit node.
 The relay sees only ciphertext.

 Quantum Key Distribution (QKD) provides security rooted in the laws of physics: any eavesdropper disturbs the quantum state, making interception detectable.
 However, QKD requires dedicated fiber-optic infrastructure, specialized hardware, operates only over short distances, and costs orders of magnitude more than classical systems.